MatthewIreland/sysadmin-tools/walkthroughs/irc_setup.md

 Useful commands (screen)
 ------------------------
+Screen is an incredibly useful tool for keeping any process (not just IRC) running after you terminate an ssh section.
+There are lots of useful commands listed in the screen manual, and a few are listed below http://www.gnu.org/software/screen/manual/screen.html

 * <pre>ctrl+a x</pre> locks screen.
 * <pre>ctrl+a c</pre> creates a new window.
 * <pre>ctrl+a n</pre> switches to the next window.